 Tarzan and the Castaways is the last book of Edgar Rice Burroughs Tarzan stories, it’s nice that the series left off on a rather good note, and the last paragraph in the book also seems to be a very appropriate sign off for the series…

 Tarzan paused, swept them with his glance.

 “I am going home,” he said.
 “Goodbye, my friends.
 It was good to see some of my people again, but the call of the jungle is stronger.
 Goodbye…”

 And Tarzan of the Apes returned to the jungle.

 Tarzan and the Castaways

-Tarzan and the Castaways concludes a series of book that contains one of literatures greatest creations, and I for one wish we had more of them.
-If you like fun and exciting jungle adventure, dastardly villains, strange lost cities and beautiful damsels in distress, then the Tarzan books by Edgar Rice Burroughs are a must read.
+Tarzan and the Castaways concludes a series of books that contains one of literature’s greatest creations, and I for one wish we had more of them.
+If you like fun and exciting jungle adventure, dastardly villains, strange lost cities and beautiful damsels in distress, then the Tarzan books by Edgar Rice Burroughs are a must-read.